gisquick/gisquick-doc/user-manual/user-interface.rst

 .. figure:: ../img/ui-user-page-upload.png

-   Upload project button highlighted in red square.
+   Upload project button is highlighted in red square.
-   Project publishing button highlighted in green square.
+   Project publishing button is highlighted in green square.

-Project settings is opened by clicking the project name.
+Project setting is opened by clicking the project name.
 There are few options in the settings window.
 It is possible to load map canvas using map button (1).
 Use delete button (2) in case of removing whole project. you delete your map.
 For logging out find the top right button (3).